initlabopen/DrupalSE/README.md

   - site root folder;
   - user and password for database;
   - database name.
 - Press “0.
-Exit” для выхода
+Exit” for exit.

 Download drupal in _site root folder_ and install it or load dump to database.